selkies-project/selkies-gstreamer/.github/pull_request_template.md

----
-name: Pull request
-about: Propose code changes to be merged
-title: ''
-labels: ''
-assignees: ''

----

 **Explain relevant issues and how this pull request solves them** A clear and concise description of the pull request.
 Ex.
 This pull request addresses issue [...]